paulinchin/MGCHDF5/README.md

 Because they are written for f90 and are compiled without all other .f routines

 ## Matlab script<br>
+<b>NOTE</b><br>
+THere are 2 sets of Matlab scripts: MAGIC3Dc1.10.4 works with MATLABc1.10.4.
+MAGIC3Db1.10.4 and MAGIC3D1.10.4 work with MATLAB.

-New Matlab scripts can import the whole 3D domain (mx,my,mz,q) as it was done for earlier versions, however it may take a lot of time and resources, thus this function is depreciated.
+Matlab scripts can import the whole 3D domain (mx,my,mz,q) as it was done for earlier versions, however it may take a lot of time and resources, thus this function is depreciated.
 New functionality allows importing and working with only particular horizontal (in x or y) and horizontal slices.
 <p>
   <b>Current scripts </b><br>
   1. calcsliceh5.m - calculates which threads should be output when out3ver output subroutine is used<br>